-All graduate students graduating from degree programs are eligible for the Class ring.
-Graduate students may order their ring upon completion of all but the final two semesters of coursework/internship and must possess an overall 3.0 GPA.
-To place a class ring order, contact the Alumni Center at (843) 953-7698.
+All graduate students graduating from graduate Master's degree programs or Educational Specialists degree programs are eligible for the Class ring.
+Graduate students may order their ring upon completion of 18 Credit hours towards a Master's degree with 30 to 36 credit hour requirement.
+Students in master's programs with 60 or more credit must complete 48 credit hours towards their degree.
+All students must possess an overall 3.0 GPA at the time they place their ring order.
+To place a class ring order, contact the Alumni Center at

+(843) 953-7698.
 The Alumni Center will verify eligibility.